asifrepo/SpecflowFrameworkNunitBase/README.md

 Improvement:
 I have tried make sure Ive written clean code and following good practises such (DRY, SOLID) with best of my abilities.

 An obvious improvement for this framework will be bespoke Inversion of control and dependency injection to support parallel testing.

+Create multiple interface implement abstract factory pattern to support IE browser script for reduced maintainability